bluccino/tool-mac/README.md

 ## Spacer Tool `spacer`

 * to create a spacer in Mac desktop dock
-* such created spacer can then be dragged with the mouser to any desired dock position
+* such created spacer can then be dragged with the mouse to any desired dock position
 * use `spacer -?` for quick help